 My greater concern lies with how much Disney has spent on this whole NextGen initiative, and how that money could have been used on actual substance or necessary maintenance in the parks.
 I enjoy video games, but I don’t go to Walt Disney World to experience them, and it seems the whole direction of the Disney enterprise has been to cater more to the video game and iPhone-addicted generation.
 I hope quality dark rides and themed environments continue to be a huge focus for Disney (and if Cars Land is any indication, they are), because this billion dollar investment represents nothing that I personally couldn’t do without.
 Now, if Disney quickly sees a huge return on investment, great.
 But I’d still rather see capital expenditures made on attractions and transportation infrastructure, rather than Disney Vacation Club resorts and NextGen.
 Not to say DVC and NextGen don’t have their place, but right now they seem like the primary focus of Disney in the theme parks realm (at least at Walt Disney World).

 As for the actual functionality of MyMagic+?
-I suspect it will work well…in 2014.
-I suspect it will take all of 2013 to get all of the kinks ironed out.
+I suspect it will work well…in late 2014.
+I suspect it will take all of 2013 to get all of the kinks ironed out and part of early 2014.
 This is a huge undertaking that is bound to have a lot of hiccups.
 It seems cool enough, I just hope it doesn’t come at the detriment of the kind of experiences and the kind of leisurely park touring I enjoy.

 Now that we have a good amount of concrete information about MyMagic+ and the NextGen project, what are your thoughts?
 Do you see this as the evolution of the theme park experience, a profiteering and data-mining folly that is bound to fail, or is your opinion somewhere in between?
+If you’ve had a chance to test FastPass+, we really want to hear from you!
 Share your thoughts in the comments!